joellijo32/PRC-Lab-Sem-2-CS/README.md

 13.Given two sorted list of numbers.
 Merge these two lists to form a new list such that the resultant list is also in sorted order. (do the operation without further sorting).

 Cycle 1 Completed .
-Cycle 2 progressing
+Cycle 2 completed.
+Cycle 3 progressing......